innovyze/Open-Source-Support/02 InfoAsset Manager/01 Ruby/README.md

 `"C:\Program Files\Innovyze Workgroup Client 2021.1\IExchange.exe" "\\server\dir\script.rb" IA`

 The command line can be written into a `.bat` file using a text editor, to allow quick running of the referenced script.

+## Note
+See the README in the top-level of the repository for more information.